 Mix the dry ingredients in a bowl and set aside.
 Place a small pot over a medium heat and add together the honey, peanut butter and oil, heating for around 5 minutes.

 Gently stir the mixture as it heats, being careful it doesn't burn.

 Pour the honey mixture over the seed and nut muesli mixture and mix well.
 Spoon into a lined slice tin and press down well with the back of a spoon.
 If using the chocolate, melt the chocolate then drizzle over the top.

-Place in the fridge for around 30-45 minutes, or until set.
+Place in the fridge for around 30-45 minutes, or until set and cut into squares.

 Store in an airtight container in the fridge.